 Scrum is a framework for implementing the Agile methodology.
-A key part of Scrum is the daily Scrum meeting.
+A central part of Scrum is the daily Scrum meeting.

 You can run a Scrum meeting successfully by implementing the following steps:

-- Have them at the same time and in the same place, every day.
+- Have your meetings at the same time and in the same place, every day.

-- Keep them short and to-the-point.
-These meetings are often only 15 minutes.
+- Keep them short and to-the-point — these meetings are often only 15 minutes long.

-- Focus on updates since the last meeting (in the last 24 hours) and work to be done up until the next meeting (in the next 24 hours).
+- Focus on any updates since the last meeting and the work to be done before the next meeting.

-- Focus on immediate actions and problems that need to be solved.
-Any new ideas or plans or issues that’ll require more attention should be taken offline.
+- Concentrate on immediate actions and problems that need to be solved.
+You can address any new ideas, plans, or issues that’ll require more attention later.

-To maintain focus during a Scrum meeting, you can ask the team these 3 questions:
+To maintain focus during a Scrum meeting, ask the team these three questions: